metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_v1_manifest.md

 page_title: "k8s_apiextensions_crossplane_io_composition_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "apiextensions.crossplane.io"
 description: |-
-  A Composition specifies how a composite resource should be composed.
+  A Composition defines a collection of managed resources or functions thatCrossplane uses to create and manage new composite resources.Read the Crossplane documentation formore information about Compositions https://docs.crossplane.io/latest/concepts/compositions.
 ---

 # k8s_apiextensions_crossplane_io_composition_v1_manifest (Data Source)

-A Composition specifies how a composite resource should be composed.
+A Composition defines a collection of managed resources or functions thatCrossplane uses to create and manage new composite resources.Read the Crossplane documentation for[more information about Compositions](https://docs.crossplane.io/latest/concepts/compositions).

 ## Example Usage